 Ferrari Car Insurance in Australia - What You Need to Know

-Ferrari is one of the most iconic supercar brands in the world, with a growing community of owners in Australia.
-From the mid-engine 296 GTB to the brand's first SUV - the Purosangue - Ferraris represent some of the highest-value vehicles on Australian roads.
-Insuring a Ferrari requires specialist attention due to the extreme value, performance, and repair costs involved.
+Ferrari is one of the most iconic supercar brands in the world, with a passionate and growing owner community in Australia.
+From the hybrid V6 296 GTB to the brand's first SUV - the V12 Purosangue - Ferraris represent some of the highest-value vehicles on Australian roads.
+Insuring a Ferrari requires specialist attention due to the extreme value, performance capabilities, and repair costs involved.

 From an insurance perspective, Ferraris are among the most expensive vehicles to insure in Australia.
-Premiums typically range from $5,000 to $15,000 or more per year for comprehensive cover.
-Not all mainstream insurers will cover exotic vehicles, so specialist or agreed-value policies from providers experienced with high-value cars are worth exploring.
+Annual comprehensive premiums typically range from $5,000 to over $15,000.
+Not all mainstream insurers will cover exotic vehicles at these price points, so specialist or agreed-value policies from experienced providers are worth exploring.
+Shannons is particularly well known in the Australian market for covering prestige and exotic vehicles including Ferraris.

-Owners may find that specialist insurers or brokers - such as Chubb, Swann, or brokers like Rothbury - may offer more tailored coverage for Ferraris.
-Agreed-value policies are particularly important for exotic cars, as market value policies may not reflect the true replacement cost.
+Specialist insurers, brokers, and underwriters - including Shannons, Chubb, and brokers like Steadfast - may offer more tailored Ferrari coverage than mainstream providers.
+Agreed-value policies are essential for exotic cars, as market value policies may not reflect the true replacement cost.
 See our full Australian car insurance comparison for more.

 Why Ferrari Insurance Is Different in Australia

-• Specialist repairs: Ferrari repairs must be carried out by authorised technicians using genuine parts, driving up claim costs significantly
+• Specialist repairs only: Ferrari repairs must be carried out by authorised technicians using genuine parts at Ferrari Australasia-approved workshops, driving up claim costs substantially

-• Limited availability: Not all Australian insurers cover Ferraris - specialist or broker-arranged policies are often needed
+• Limited insurer options: Not all Australian insurers cover Ferraris - specialist providers like Shannons or broker-arranged policies are often the best route

-• High performance: With engines producing 400-1,000+ horsepower, Ferraris are rated as very high risk by insurers
+• Extreme performance: With engines producing 600-1,000+ horsepower, Ferraris are rated as very high risk by all Australian insurers

-• Storage requirements: Most insurers require Ferraris to be garaged overnight and stored securely, which can affect premiums
+• Storage requirements: Most insurers require Ferraris to be garaged overnight in a locked, secure facility - this is typically a condition of cover, not optional

 Ferrari Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Ferrari models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 35-year-old driver with a clean record in a Sydney suburb.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes